Duke Medicine Pavilion: A Serene External Space for both Patients and Visitors

 Side-bar-footer-forum

-To direct rain water, on the south end of the plaza a canopy has been created to direct water into a special band that infiltrates the drainage system.
-All mechanical equipment including large emergency generators is concealed underneath the ground which creates a space of beauty free from unnecessary distractions.
-Perkins + Will say the pavilion is now targeting LEED Gold Certification.
+A canopy has been created to direct rainwater on the south end of the plaza to direct water into a special band that infiltrates the drainage system.
+All mechanical equipment, including large emergency generators, is concealed underneath the ground, which creates a space of beauty free from unnecessary distractions.
+Perkins + Will says the pavilion is now targeting LEED Gold Certification.

-To uniformly integrate the garden with the hospital, seasonal color was applied to create moments of natural calmness within the busy hospital surrounding.
 Project Information Architect: Perkins + Will Location: Durham, North Carolina Completion: 2013 Size: 20,000 square feet LEED Gold Certification Awards: The Landscape Architecture Awards for Healthcare Environments, Bronze Award, 2013">exterior space with a new elevated plaza to compliment the site's location surrounded by three buildings.

-For the sake of having a focal point in the space, the architects used a Japanese Maple tree installed on one side of the ellipse-shaped precast wall.
-In order to make use of the ellipse space, more gathering space has been created within the ellipse accompanied with furniture to welcome people who may want to have informal meetings within the hospital.
-The space is also used as an outdoor diner.
-Giant bamboo planters have been used to accentuate the outline of each particular space while reflecting the verticality of the buildings around.
+To have a focal point in the space, the architects installed a Japanese Maple tree on one side of the ellipse-shaped precast wall.
+To make use of the ellipse space, more gathering space has been created within the ellipse, accompanied by furniture to welcome people who may want to have informal meetings within the hospital.

-To direct rain water, on the south end of the plaza a canopy has been created to direct water into a special band that infiltrates the drainage system.
-All mechanical equipment including large emergency generators is concealed underneath the ground which creates a space of beauty free from unnecessary distractions.
-Perkins + Will say the pavilion is now targeting LEED Gold Certification.
+A canopy has been created to direct rainwater on the south end of the plaza to direct water into a special band that infiltrates the drainage system.
+All mechanical equipment, including large emergency generators, is concealed underneath the ground, which creates a space of beauty free from unnecessary distractions.
+Perkins + Will says the pavilion is now targeting LEED Gold Certification.

 Unlock the potential of sustainable design by exploring this extraordinary LEED Gold Certified project: LEED Gold Residences For Miami Design District By Studio Gang Architects.